How Do I Advocate?

 - Thank the legislator for considering your views.
 Always send a note of appreciation if your legislator supports your issue.

-- Always include your name and address on both the letter and the envelope.
+- Always include your name and address in the email.